rayokota/generator-angular-dropwizard/README.md

 - a URI path template, such as `/users/{userId}/orders/{orderId}`
 - for a POST method, an optional list of form parameters

+Files that are regenerated will appear as conflicts.
+Allow the generator to overwrite these files as long as no custom changes have been made.

+Compile and rerun the service:

+    mvn compile && mvn exec:exec -pl [myapp]-service

 You can now invoke HTTP requests against your service, such as

 	curl -X POST localhost:8080/myapp/myresource/users/1/orders/2 \